graben1437/titan1withtp3.1/README.md

 This build is based on tp3-ci-31 as of 11/10/2015.

-If you are having trouble building this Titan build, then you probably need to build TinkerPop 3.1 (master branch) first in order to install the appropriate jars in your maven repository.
+You should be sure to build the latest TinkerPop 3.1-SNAPSHOT (master branch) first in order to have those jars available for this Titan build.

 It has not been extensively tested, but works on HBase 1.1.1, Hadoop 2.7.1 and Cassandra 2.1.5.
 SparkGraphComputer was also tested successfully on both databases.

+There are code updates in addition to pom.xml file changes, that include updates to code to support HBase 1.1.1 and to pre-install the gremlin-spark plug-in into the Gremlin shell.

 The build also runs on Hadoop 2.6.0, but has to be recompiled with that level of support, otherwise read errors occur.